Neogoma/stardust-SDK-doc/developer/2_1_custom_navigation_path.md

     {
         //Write needs to be done here to display the path

-        //You can get the coordnate of each point via the function IOctreeCoordnateObject.GetCoordinates() }
+        //You can get the coordinate of each point via the function IOctreeCoordnateObject.GetCoordinates() }
 }
 ```